BodgeMaster/new_dawn_mirror/06 Library At Night.md

 *Note: I originally planned to have a section about figuring out the terminal here, assuming I could make it somehow interesting.
 That said, at this point I’m not sure of the benefit to the story.
 I tried to do an experiment to see how people who aren’t familiar with the CLI would go about it, but I don’t have any results.
 I’ll decide if I still want to include something like that when I actually have results.*

-After a lot of figuring things out and typing into the terminal - and maybe a couple more cookies disappearing - they somehow manage to find the manual on one of the hard drives and get it onto the floppy disk.
-They follow the instructions to shut down the computer and Annie puts the floppy disk into her bag.
+After a lot of typing into the terminal and figuring things out the hard way - and maybe a couple more cookies disappearing - they find the manual on one of the hard drives and manage to get it onto the floppy disk.
+They follow the instructions to turn the computer off and Annie puts the floppy disk into her bag.

-*What immediately follows: One of them has to trip some sort of alarm or they do something stupid that gets the police called on them.
-Whatever happens, they will have to run and/or take an unconventional way out.*
+"Shhh."
+Isabelle gestures for Annie to be quiet.
+She whispers: "Do you hear that?"
+Footsteps.
+Annie nods.
+Someone is in the building with them.
+Opening and closing the door as quietly as possible, they sneak out of the room and back towards the stairs.
+The footsteps are coming closer.
+"Shit", Isabelle whispers.
+They turn around and sneak to the other end of the hallway.
+It opens up into a room filled with crates that has small windows near the ceiling.
+The footsteps are starting to make their way down the stairs.
+Annie reaches for one of the windows and opens it as quietly as possible while Isabelle moves one of the crates under it - not quite as quietly.
+The person on the stairs starts running.
+Isabelle jumps onto the crate and quickly climbs through the wondow.
+Annie, trying to follow her example, struggles to get onto the crate.
+Isabelle helps her out of the window - not a moment too soon.
+"Hey, stop!", the man yells at them from inside, "Stay where you are!"
+They start running.
+"I’m gonna catch you."

+Isabelle runs ahead, leading Annie into a dark alley.
+There, she climbs onto a ledge on the side of a building, pulling Annie up after herself.
+They continue running on the ledge until reaching a wall at the end of the alley.
+Isabelle jumps, grabs hold of the railing at the top, pulls herself up, and climbs over it.
+"Wait here."
+She disappears.
+*missing: Annie thoughts*
+A moment later, she returns holding a ladder.
+Annie climbs up and pulls the ladder up after her.
+Isabelle takes it and stashes it on the other side of the embankment.
+Annie finds herself between the tracks of the metro.
+The Central Square station is close by, they run towards it along the tracks.
+The rails start ringing just as they make their way onto the platform.
+Isabelle says with a smirk on her face: "I don’t think he expects us to have a yellow and red getaway vehicle waiting..."